STRATEGIC

 Reduce investment risks

-by ensuring companies are prepared for future disruptions.
+by ensuring their firms are prepared for future disruptions.

 Identify future-proof companies